thrillhouse3000/react-jobly/README.md

 - Subsequent times: `docker compose up`
 - runs on localhost:3000

+# Deployed

+- See it deployed at ` thrillhouse3000-jobly.surge.sh`

 # What Is Jobly

 - Jobly is a full-stack web application implementing a React//Express//PostgreSQL stack.
 - Jobly allows you to browse Companies, view their details and apply for jobs.
 - Jobly uses JSON web tokens for authorization and authentication.
+These are stored in localStorage.

 # Navigating the Site